athulyaganesh/philosophers/README.md

 ## Instructions

 1. Clone this repository to your local machine.
-2. Compile the source code files using the provided instructions.
+2. Compile the source code files using the provided instructions in the .pdf file.
 3. Run the program with the necessary command line arguments.
-4. Review the results of the alpha and beta testing.
+4. Review the results of the alpha and beta testing also in the .pdf file.

 ## Problem Statement